 Decide where you will place the peephole on the door.
 The unit should be installed so that every member of the family can see through it.
 Shorter family members or children should be able to use the peephole without a step stool.
 Taller members may have to bend down for access.
 Once you've chosen a mounting height, measure the width of the door to determine the midpoint, and mark the location for the peephole with a pencil.

-File away any rough edges from around the hole using a metal file.
+File away any rough edges from around the hole using a round metal file.
 This will create a smooth surface for installing your peephole.

 Insert the lens portion of the peephole through the front of the door.
 Add the scope portion by inserting it through the interior side of the door.
 Twist the two pieces together until they are tightly fastened.